pmooney-extend/pmooney-extend.github.io/index.md

 ---

 Add an HTML element where you would like to place the Extend offer buttons.
-For highest conversion rates, we recommend placing it directly above the add to cart button.
+For highest conversion rates, we recommend placing it directly above the Add to Cart button.
 In most cases, the button is in the **product-template.liquid**, **product.liquid**, or **product.form.liquid** file, but if you have done previous work on your product page the it may be located somewhere else in your theme.

 ```html
 <div id="extend-offer">This is where the buttons will render</div>